coder-selvarajan/mywiki/docs/react/react-for-designers.md

 ### Styles

-First delete the existing css styles.. we will recreate them in this course

 #### Google fonts

 Goto google fonts site and search for 'Open sans' font - select the font.. the site owuld show the popup with information on adding that font in our web app..